 Summer 2019 Internship Awards

-The 2019 Internship Funding Application will open February 18, 2019.
-All applications must be submitted through Summit (Academic Dean's Office).
+The 2019 Internship Funding Application opened February 18, 2019.
+All applications must be submitted through Summit (under Academic Dean's Office/CC Provost Office).
 The application will remain open until all funds are allocated.
 Your internship does not have to be accepted or confirmed prior to applying for Summer Internship Funding.